Hello Everyone, here we are going to share some details about the Roland RP102 digital piano.

 The Roland PR102 digital piano goes quite nicely up against the similarly priced range of products.
 It has the Roland branded progressive hammer action (PHA) 88 keys keyboard.

-The onboard control penal is minimal, nevertheless, the Bluetooth wireless connection is nicely compensating for feature management.
+The onboard control penal is minimal; nevertheless, the Bluetooth wireless connection nicely compensates for feature management.

 The exclusive and free Roland Piano Partner 2 app on your mobile device can remotely control many things, including: